Recovery and Food Guide

 Are meals included at Boxing Camp Georgia?

-Meals are included in full-board packages.
+Breakfast is included in Bed & Breakfast packages.
 Training-only guests arrange their own meals and accommodation.

 Is there recovery time during the day?